 Skin cancer can occur at any time and your chances of surviving melanoma depends on how deep it has gone.
 We use a measurement called the Breslow Thickness.

-Your chances of surviving melanoma is determined by how deep it has gone, using a measurement called the Breslow Thickness.
-The average depth at which MoleMap identifies melanoma is 0.6mm, which gives nearly 100% chance of survival in 5 years.
+To demonstrate, the average depth at which Molemap by Dermatologists can identify melanoma is 0.6mm, which gives nearly 100% chance of survival in 5 years.
 The average of other skin check providers reduces your chances of survival to 90%*.
-Are you willing to take the risk?

-MoleMap’s data is so respected, it is used for studies and educational programs at a number of world leading cancer centres including the Mayo clinic in the USA and MSKCC (Memorial Sloane-Kettering Cancer Clinic).
-A MoleMap published study (The “Ugly Duckling” Sign) found that identifying pigmented moles that look different from a person’s other moles – the “ugly duckling” sign – is a practical way to spot malignant skin cancer.
+A Molemap published study (The “Ugly Duckling” Sign) found that identifying pigmented moles that look different from a person’s other moles – the “ugly duckling” sign – is a practical way to spot malignant skin cancer.
 This study made headlines around the world.